WHAT IS THEME YEAR?

 What you and your entity can do:

-Whatever you, remember to have fun and if you post something on social media tag @egea.europe and use the #EGEAthemeyear
+If you post something on social media tag @egea.europe, @egea.science.team and use the #EGEAthemeyear